predakanga/CronBundle/README.md

 # ColourStream Cron Bundle

-This bundle provides a simple interface for registering repeated scheduled tasks within your application,
+This bundle provides a simple interface for registering repeated scheduled tasks within your application, including support for installs where the host does not allow for command-line access (TODO).
-This bundle provides lower level support for functional tests on Symfony2.
-Through the concept of helpers and loaders, this bundle supports individual support for test types, such as Command, Controller, Service, Validator, etc.

-This bundle requires that you are using, at least, Symfony 2.1.
+This bundle is tested only against Symfony 2.1.
+It will likely work with Symfony 2.0, but YMMV

 ## Installation